-- The Application deadline for this Plan is TBD.
-All applications must be submitted electronically through the requested ShareFile link as detailed above.
-All deadlines are subject to change should the NOFA need to be revised or modified or as deemed necessary in the sole discretion of MHDC. - Applications must be completed and all electronic application materials must be received through the provided ShareFile link according to the deadline and terms established in the applicable NOFA.
-Any applications received after the deadline will not be considered.
+The deadline for applications submitted under this QAP is TBD.
+All applications must be submitted electronically through the provided ShareFile link, as detailed above.
+All deadlines are subject to change should the applicable NOFA need to be revised or modified as deemed necessary in the sole discretion of MHDC.

+Application documents submitted in ShareFile are the application of record and must be received through the provided ShareFile link according to the deadline and terms established in the applicable NOFA.
+Any applications received after the deadline established by the applicable NOFA will not be considered.
 Early submission is strongly encouraged.